-Land Cover Change - Will affect 35 acres of the 504 acre site.
-There are no other permitted cultivation sites in proximity to this project, however overall area has a number of traditional farms, orchards and vineyards, all of which had to modify their sites to enable the farming to occur.
+Land Cover Change - The project may impact 35 acres of the 504 acre site.
+There are no other permitted cultivation sites in proximity to this project.

 Article 51.4 - Use Permit - Findings for Approval

 6 findings must be met in Article 51.4